 It is a weakening state that leads, if not treated on time, towards gradual and painful death.

-It happens due to poor diet and addition or incorrect UVB lighting.
+It happens due to poor diet and additional or incorrect UVB lighting.

 If the condition progresses, these signs of MBD become serious: